MindTheGap-ERC/age_depth_modeling_r/README.md

 ## References

-For a list of references, please see the practical document.
+For a list of references, please see practical.html.

+## Usage

+Download the repository, and open the `age_depth_modeling_r.Rproj`.
+This will open the RProject and set all paths correctly.
+Then open the file `practical.html`, which contains all instructions for the practical.
+We recommend running your code in a standalone script to make it easier to modify it and trace what code was executed.

 ## Repository structure